daronphang/chat-app/README.md

 ## Services

-### API service
+### API gateway

-- Handles HTTP requests including authentication, signup, user profile change, etc.
+- Handles multiple protocols including HTTP, websocket, TCP/IP
+- Includes features such as authentication, authorization, rate limiting, throttling, and API versioning

+### User service

-- Data is stored in relational store
+- Responsible for storing user data in relational store
+- Utilizes etcd as service discovery
+- Provides API for adding chat server to service registry

 ### Chat service

 - Maintains websocket connection with client
 - Real-time notifications are pushed and forwarded to websocket

-### Service discovery service
+### Message service

-- Utilizes etcd as service discovery
-- Provides API for adding chat server to service registry
+- Stores messages in NoSQL
-- Maintains
+- Maintains channel-client and client-channel relationships

 ### Notification service

 - Provides best-effort delivery
+- Message queue to store messages to be delivered as notifications
-- AWS SNS is used as third-party service
+- Messages are pulled by AWS SNS which are forwarded to users

 ### Presence service

 - Maintains all users' online status and last active timestamp in a relational data store
 - Broadcasts online status to friends
 - Redis as KV data store

+### Asset service

+- Responsible for sending and receiving media files
+- The compressed and encrypted file is sent to the asset service to store the file on blob storage
+- Maintains a hash for each file to avoid duplication of content on the blob storage
+- Third-party AWS S3 is used